IMDEANetworksWNG/UbiLocate/README.md

 ## Extracting ToF

 This part extract the ToF for every pair of devices as explained in the paper 3.3 Implementation of the FTM procedure.
 Every device sends broadcast packets asynchronously every 4ms (if possible).
-This part is configured to send SISO packets, but it send 4x4 MIMO so that computing AoA and AoD at the same time that ToF is also possible.
+This part is configured to send SISO packets, but it send 4x4 MIMO every 32 packets so that computing AoA and AoD at the same time as ToF is also possible.

 First, you have to compile the .c files in cmdserver, create the executables and copy them in your bin folder.
 To do everything, run these commands: